404saint/surfacelens/README.md

 ## What SurfaceLens Does

-For each discovered asset, ShadowStrike:
+For each discovered asset, SurfaceLens:

 - Categorizes the exposed service (remote access, admin panel, database, etc.)
 - Identifies high‑risk internet‑facing services